Thunderbird

 Features

-- Eternal foe of the malevolent water-monster Mishipeshu
+- Eternal enemy of the underwater monster Mishipeshu

 Stories